 - Make that the formula is present and up to date for the current year under the File menu Payroll Formulas, and then User-Maintained Formulas if the error suggests a calculation you developed, either manually or through the Payroll Wizard (401K, Vacation, Sick, etc.), cannot be located

 - Verify that the employee’s payroll field in Maintain, Employees Sales Reps on the Employee Fields and/or Company Fields tabs is set to Use Defaults

 - Update the classification of the formula.
 Change Tax to Deduction to the right of “How do you classify this formula”

 - For assistance in developing a formula if one developed using the Payroll Wizard does not exist, call Sage 50 Support at +1347-967-4079.

 The error-resolution involves the trial and error solution of performing one step and jumping to the next when the error remains unresolved.
 Hopefully, the above-prescribed solutions are enough to prevail in immense knowledge about the “Sage 50 Payroll Tax Calculations Could not be Found” error.
-However, if you still have some query or looking for a technical problem for your Sage, you can take assistance from Sage Customer Helpdesk.
+However, if you still have some query live chat or looking for a technical problem for your Sage, you can take assistance from Sage Customer Helpdesk.